Member | Established: 1933 | Member since 1987

 Current Status: Review & Improve

-• SMO 4: Code of Ethics for Professional Accountants
+SMO 4: Code of Ethics for Professional Accountants

-Adoption of the latest 2018 International Code of Ethics is an important accomplishment.
-Considering the changes within the Code, LICPA is encouraged provide further information on planned actions or initiatives related to raising awareness specifically on the 2018 IESBA Code of Ethics and supporting its proper implementation amongst members.
+Adoption of the 2018 International Code of Ethics is an important accomplishment; however, the IESBA has subsequently made further significant revisions to the International Code of Ethics that LICPA should review and plan to incorporate into its own Code of Ethics.
+Therefore, LICPA is encouraged provide further information on planned actions or initiatives related to updating its Code and supporting proper implementation amongst members.

 Current Status: Review & Improve

-• SMO 5: International Public Sector Accounting Standards
+SMO 5: International Public Sector Accounting Standards

 LICPA is responsible for advising the Ministry of Finance and Development Planning (MFDP), the entity responsible for adopting public sector accounting standards, on public sector financial management matters.

 In 2009, the government enacted the Public Financial Management Act, which adopted and established cash-basis IPSAS as the official standards for public sector accounting in Liberia, with the aim of transitioning to accrual-basis IPSAS in 2014.
 However, at the time of the intended transition, the Ebola virus outbreak delayed the transition.
-As of 2019, LICPA reports it is engaging with the MFDP to set a new timeline for moving to accrual IPSAS.
+LICPA reports it is engaging with the MFDP to set a new timeline for moving to accrual IPSAS.
 LICPA indicates that its Council recently formed a committee to engage the MFDP and other government stakeholders on this topic.

 It is a positive step that LICPA has established a committee to re-engage the government on the transition to accrual IPSAS.
 LICPA is encouraged to indicate specific activities it might be undertaking to advocate and raise awareness of accrual IPSAS; for example, organizing meetings/roundtables, sharing IPSASB pronouncements, meetings with the Ministry, etc. The institute is also encouraged to indicate any recent training support it has provided to members and/or government staff as part of its professionalization objective.